 In another study, it was shown that the risk of bone cancer in sterilized large purebred dogs was twice that of dogs that were not neutered.

 Spay and neuter, especially when done before 18 months of age, shouldn’t be an automatic decision.
 For more information on spay/neuter decisions, click here.

 #5 Eliminate or minimize vaccinations as much as possible

 We saved the most important point for last.
 In cats, the Feline Vaccine Associated Sarcoma is an aggressive malignant tumor that appears at vaccine injection sites.
 What is the veterinary solution for this?
-To vaccinate cats in the tail so the vet can easily remove it when fibrosarcoma strikes.
+To vaccinate cats in the tail so it can easily be removed when fibrosarcoma strikes.

 This doesn’t mean dogs don’t get cancer from vaccines.
 The Journal of Veterinary Medicine, August 2003, shows that vaccines cause cancer in dogs at their injection sites too.

 If you must vaccinate, be aware that it only takes one core vaccine to protect a dog or cat for life.
 There is no need to revaccinate once a dog has responded to a vaccine.
 How do you know if your dog has responded to a vaccine?
-Ask your vet to run a titer test, preferably two to three weeks after vaccination.
-You can also use a homeopathic product that’s designed to combat the after effects.
+You ask your vet to run a titer test, preferably two to three weeks after vaccination.

 You can learn more about vaccine risks and duration of immunity.

 So there you have it!
-Five easy ways to help prevent cancer in dogs.
-What changes can you make today?
+Five easy ways to help prevent cancer in your pet.
+What changes can you make today!